yetzt/counterclock/readme.md

 There are three buttons: Button A (Green), Button B (Red) and Button C (Black).
 There#s also a vibrating motor, giving some haptic feedback.

+### WiFi

+If configured (`wifi` set to `true`), the device will try to connect to a WiFi Network.
+If successful, there are three differnt Options:

+Button A will start the device in full WiFi mode, every event will be sent to the server.
+Button B will start the devise in Clock Sync mode, only the period clock will be synced after the begin of each Jam.
+Button C will disable the WiFi.

-After switching the device on, the game is started by pressing any button.
-The game starts in Lineup Mode.
+The game is started by pressing any of these buttons.
+The game then starts in Lineup Mode.

 ### Lineup